Charlie & Sue Kopczyk

 The youth who access Why Not’s services have a few things in common: almost all of them live in poverty, many only do not have regular contact with their parents, and some do not have a safe, consistent place to live.
 Other challenges include bullying, growing substance dependency, mental illness, unplanned pregnancies, criminal activity, abuse, poverty, lost identification, and dropping out of school.
 As we have worked alongside these youth, we have seen that these difficulties have their roots in early childhood trauma and we have sought new ways to help youth overcome.
 A big part of this comes from the relationships we develop, where youth are seen, known, understood, and celebrated simply for being by our phenomenal team of staff and volunteers.

 Why Not City Missions is a Registered Canadian Charity and is supported solely through donations from individuals, grants, and fundraisers.
-It is a Christian organization founded on the Isaiah 53 principles of grace, kindness, and care.
+It is a Christian organization founded on principles of grace, kindness and care.